 Reproductive Rights: There were no reports of coerced abortion or involuntary sterilization on the part of government authorities.

 The government provided access to sexual and reproductive health services for survivors of sexual violence.
 Emergency contraception was available as part of the clinical management of rape.
+Access to abortions is allowed under a law approved in September, following a referendum held in September 2021.

 Discrimination: The law provides for the same legal status and rights for women as for men.
 The law regarding domestic violence and domestic abuse also prohibits gender-based discrimination.